DioxusLabs/dioxus/docs/src/cmd/translate.md

 # Translate

-`dioxus translate` can translate some source file into Dioxus code.
+`dioxus translate` can translate some `html` file into a Dioxus compoent

 ```
 dioxus-translate
-Translate some source file into Dioxus code
+Translate some source file into a Dioxus component

 USAGE:
     dioxus translate [OPTIONS] [OUTPUT]

 ARGS:
-    <OUTPUT>    Output file, stdout if not present
+    <OUTPUT>    Output file, defaults to stdout if not present

 OPTIONS:
     -c, --component      Activate debug mode